 (This works generally good for most cases, except for those objects that contains a lot of submeshes o tiny faces, like vegetation, wire fences, nest-like shapes, etc.)

-- Convex Hull: creates a convex mesh that wraps original mesh, with a very low resolution.
+- Convex Hull: creates a mesh that wraps the original mesh, with a very low resolution.
+In the last version of the plugin, this mesh can also be concave.

 (Recommended when require to have very lowpoly proxy meshes but they don’t need to accurately represent the original object’s shape.
 Very useful for cars, rocks and many others)